SamarthSystango/terraform-aws-infra/README.md

 # GETTING STARTED

 # 1. Create Terraform Workspace
-* use terraform workspace to define name for specific resource / all the resouce will take worspace-name as prefix
+* use terraform workspace to define name for specific resource / all the resouce will take worspace-name as prefix using following command

-terraform workspace new project-test
+* terraform workspace new project-test

 * remember to create workspace only using lower case alphabets and hyphen